mohitgupta3/Personal_Diary/README.md

  python3 setup.py
  ```
  This will install all the dependencies and set up the admin account.

+_Cross plateform support will be removed after january, 2020.
+Only windows operating system will be supported. however, application.py file will always be able to run on linux.
+We won't provide full support for any other OS than windows._

 ### To start the project:
 1. Install required packages (if necessary) by simply executing the following command in your terminal.